Diogo-Rossi/vscode-settings-switcher/README.md

 },
 ```

-### Showing information on settings list
+### Show information on settings list

 **✨ _new in v0.10.0_**

 To help manage the settings groups and identify where they are defined and/or
 applied, now this extension also contributes the following boolean settings.

-These settings let you to know information about the groups of settings in the
+These settings let you know information about the groups of settings in the
 first list to select.

 -   `"settingsSwitcher.showFileInfo"`: